Senior Director of Learning and Impact

 I do what I do because: There’s always more to learn, and the evidence is out there!
 And if learning is accessible and empowering, change happens faster.

-Rachel joins Community Wealth Partners as the first Director of Learning and Impact.
+Rachel joins Community Wealth Partners as the first Senior Director of Learning and Impact.
 She leads the design and testing of learning and performance measurement systems so the Community Wealth Partners team and our clients and partners better understand what it takes to solve social problems.

 Rachel has over 20 years of experience developing program, research, and network development strategy for social sector organizations.
 With a focus on building momentum around systems-changing initiatives supported and championed by philanthropy, her core areas of expertise include performance measurement and evaluation; learning systems and educational product design; quantitative and qualitative research; organizational change strategy; communications; and institutional partnership-building.